 To give the manager a better understanding of who you are, many job seekers wonder if they should list hobbies and interests on their resume.

 There is no clear answer to this, and it isn’t merely yes you should, or no you shouldn’t put hobbies on a resume before sending it off.
 There are a few factors you should consider first, and here they are.

 Generally speaking, hobbies and interests on your resume should only be listed if they are relevant.

-An excellent example of this being if you enjoy writing on a blog, this can be seen to be advantageous in positions where writing is involved.
+An excellent example of this is that if you enjoy writing on a blog, this can be advantageous in positions where writing is involved.

 The main thing to consider here is, putting interests on resume should show you have attention and devotion toward the position you are applying for.

 With this in mind, what you certainly shouldn’t do is make a long list of what you enjoy doing in your spare time.
 These will be generic hobbies, and there are thousands of individuals who enjoy the same things.

 Do Interests and Hobbies Translate to Skills?

 A hiring manager won’t particularly care what you do in your spare time unless it makes you stand out.